 Ketamine is a medication most notably used historically to date as a ‘dissociative anesthetic’ often given to patients in emergency rooms to calm them and to induce a sense of ‘availability’ to treatments such as stitches, minor surgeries, etc… It has been commonly given children in ER’s at much higher doses than we use here therapeutically.
 It was widely used as a field medication for wounded soldiers in the army, both in Viet Nam and the Middle East.
 It is considered VERY safe at the doses in which we’ll administer it.
-Its use has very recently expanded because research has shown it is highly successful in treating difficult psychiatric disorders.
+Its use has very recently expanded because research has shown it is highly successful in having a positive impact on difficult to treat, neuro-rigidified psychiatric disorders.

 How is ketamine used to treat Psychiatric Disorders?